gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Noxy goes in
         *   conversation with the old woman
         *   the offer: she can be powerful, but only in the service of the forest
+            *   Noxy: "What happens to me?"
+            *   forest: "What happens to a snowflake when it falls on a snowbank?"
-        *   doesn't have to decide right away: if the forest is anything, it's patient
+        *   Noxy doesn't want to
-        *   she declines
-        *   forest says it's disappointed
+            *   forest (gently): "But you need my help to save your village"
+            *   Noxy sees through the eyes of creatures lurking in the trees near Stale
+            *   children have been rounded up
+            *   her mother is imprisoned with Granna Fee
+            *   Choegyal is having a muttered argument with Dorbu
+            *   Choegyal: "Respected, you are the best sergeant I've ever served, but if I ever hear you talking like that again, I'm taking it to the colonel"
+        *   Noxy: "Why won't you just help?"
+            *   forest: "Magic needs to be paid for"
-        *   sends her back to her friends
+    *   forest sends her back to her friends
         *   Noxy wakes up on the ground (again - "this is getting tiresome")
         *   she has been unconscious for almost a full day
         *   "forests don't think quickly"
+        *   the others have mind-heard bits and pieces
+            *   Thokmay is awed
+            *   Noxy thinks it's because of the forest
+            *   he's actually in awe of her
+            *   Noxy: "So you know...?"
+            *   Thokmay nods - he and the others understand what the forest is asking her to give up
-    *   she suddenly realizes that the village's herd will be returning soon
+    *   Noxy realizes that the village's herd will be returning soon
         *   they only have a day left to stop Bonzon
         *   and no cloud to get home on